Blood Products and Services Information

 Storage temperature: Below minus 18 °C

-Shelf life: 4 hours from removal of storage
+Shelf life: 4 hours after removal from storage

 Paediatric Whole Blood